 You can retrieve the fundamentals of a single stock by running:

-This will fetch the fundamentals of BMW and save it into a dictionary called bmw_fundamentals. bmw_fundamentals will have the following keys:
+This will fetch the fundamentals of BMW and save it into a Pandas DataFrame called bmw_fundamentals.
+The data is split into the following categories:

 - Key Ratios